 There were many other great comments, questions and observations and some very encouraged folks.
 It was heartening to see a community pull together to challenge UNC, our local legislators and the State of North Carolina to justify, objectively and with clarity, the reasons for moving forward.

-One response to “Airport Conundrum: Southwest Orange County Community Wonders Why”
+One thought on “Airport Conundrum: Southwest Orange County Community Wonders Why”